rafatuita/dashboard_wiki/FAQ.md

 In case you did not find any answer here and in [closed issues](https://github.com/kubernetes/dashboard/issues?q=is%3Aissue+is%3Aclosed), [create new issue](https://github.com/kubernetes/dashboard/issues/new).

-### Dashboard is throwing `2017/09/22 16:42:54 open /certs/dashboard.crt: no such file or directory` error.
+### Dashboard is throwing `open /certs/dashboard.crt: no such file or directory` error.

 This happens from time to time.
 Init container used to create self-signed certs has not finished its job and main Dashboard container has been started without required certificates.
-Try to delete and deploy Dashboard again.
-It should fix this issue.
+Try redeploy Dashboard, it should fix the issue.

 ### I cannot see any graphs in Dashboard, how to enable them?